Unknown Hinson: Live performing career

-According to a November 10, 2012, post on his Facebook page, Hinson decided to quit touring after 17 years.
-His last three shows were Fort Wayne, Indiana, on November 17 in Covington, Kentucky.
+According to a November 10, 2012 post on his Facebook page, Hinson decided to quit touring after 17 years.
 He cited rising costs and indicated his plans to find something new to do.
 After the death of his wife, Margo Baker, Unknown Hinson resumed touring again.

-On June 3, 2020, Baker announced on his Facebook page that he wouldn't be playing any more shows, due to osteoarthritis.
+On June 3, 2020, Baker announced on his Facebook page that he would not be playing any more shows due to osteoarthritis.
+On July 17, 2023, he announced on his Facebook page that he was recovering from two strokes and undergoing physical therapy.

 Recording career

 Unknown Hinson wrote his own music, and produced all of his own recordings.
 His music often parodied the dark elements of contemporary country and redneck culture.
 In early 2009, Hinson's "Torture Town" won in The 8th Annual Independent Music Awards and Vox Pop vote for Best Alternative Country.

 Voice acting career

 Hinson, credited as Baker, provided the voice of Early Cuyler, a balding hillbilly squid from Georgia, on Cartoon Network's late night Adult Swim program Squidbillies for 15 years.